emceciliejensen/Bachelor_thesis/README.md

 This repository contains script, jobs and jupyter notebooks used in this exploration.

 Due to file sizes of csvs used.
-These can instead be found in Bachelor thesis dropbox: LINK
+These can instead be found in Bachelor thesis dropbox: https://www.dropbox.com/scl/fo/ochtkbod8fcbiqazx1nph/AMQXUdYOMYfbfA9U2KnkIjs?rlkey=swz12nr0u94kwq6skck8gqozc&st=9yui6rsj&dl=0

 __explain how each code works.--